Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

 \end{enumerate}

-The main challenge in the analysis is to prove that the attack is \emph{successful}, that is that the statement \textbf{(*)} above holds, and in particular that the probability of failure at each round (or more generally, at each query of Alice or Bob) is bounded by, say, $1/(10n)$.
-Once more, things would have been easy if we knew that the distribution $\cD$ of the possible executions of Alice and Bob conditioned on Eve's knowledge (and not having failed so far) is a \emph{product distribution}, and hence Alice has no more information on Bob than Eve has.
-While this is not generally true, we show that in our attack this distribution is \emph{close to being a product distribution}, in a precise sense we define below.
+The main challenge in the analysis is to prove that the attack is \emph{successful} (\ie that Claim~\ref{clm:IR} above holds) and in particular that the probability of failure at each round (or more generally, at each query of Alice or Bob) is bounded by, say, $1/(10n)$.
+Once again, things would have been easy if we knew that the distribution $\cD$ of the possible executions of Alice and Bob conditioned on Eve's knowledge is a \emph{product distribution}, and hence Alice has no more information on Bob than Eve has.
+While this is not generally true, we show that in our attack this distribution is \emph{close to being a product distribution}, in a precise sense.

 At any point in the execution, fix Eve's current information about the system and define a bipartite graph $G$ whose left-side vertices correspond to possible executions of Alice that are consistent with Eve's information and right-side vertices correspond to possible executions of Bob consistent with Eve's information.
-We put an edge between two executions $A$ and $B$ if they are consistent with one another and moreover if they do not represent an execution in which Eve \emph{failed} prior to this point (i.e., there is no intersection query that is asked in both executions $A$ and $B$ but not by Eve).
-The distribution $\cD$ that our attacker Eve considers can be thought of as choosing a random edge in the graph $G$.
+We put an edge between two executions $A$ and $B$ if they are consistent with one another and moreover if they do not represent an execution in which Eve has already \emph{failed} (i.e., there is no intersection query that is asked in both executions $A$ and $B$ but not by Eve).
+Roughly speaking, the distribution $\cD$ that our attacker Eve considers can be thought of as choosing a uniformly random edge in the graph $G$.
 (Note that the graph $G$ and the distribution $\cD$ change at each point that Eve learns some new information about the system.)
-If $G$ was the complete bipartite clique then $\cD$ would be a product distribution.
-What we show is that $G$ is \emph{dense} in the sense that each vertex is connected to at least half the vertices on the other side.
-We show that this implies that Alice's probability of hitting a query that Bob asked before is at most twice the probability that Eve does so if she chooses the most likely query based on her knowledge.
+If $G$ were the complete bipartite clique then $\cD$ would have been a product distribution.
+Although $G$ can rarely be the complete graph, what we show is that $G$ is still \emph{dense} in the sense that each vertex is connected to most of the vertices on the other side.
+Relying on the density of this graph, we show that Alice's probability of hitting a query that Bob asked before is at most twice the probability that Eve does so if she chooses the most likely query based on her knowledge.